LihaoR/c51-qr-dqn/README.md

-# qr-dqn

-I'm trying to use quantile huber loss in the future

-now I use n-steps return, and MSE.
+# Quantile Regression DQN and C51 DQN

-and now it's much better than c51, in pong, it will be convergence in 5000000 time-steps
+In pong, qr-dqn will be convergence in 5000000 time-steps with 16 actors.
+About 2 times faster than c51.

+I use MSE for qr-dqn.
-the offline training one is almost like rainbow.
+The offline training one is almost like rainbow.

-segment tree and replay memory are modified version and the original code is from tusimple
+Segment tree and replay memory are modified version and the original code is from tusimple

+### To do
+I'm trying to use quantile huber loss in the future.